By Glyn Smith Head Gardener at Erddig Hall National Trust Garden

 The weather so far this year has been very variable.
 Although we have had some cold weather, it has been short-lived.
 Comparatively it has been mild so far.
 Some deciduous shrubs in the garden still retain their leaves.
 It is difficult to predict what sort of February we will get.
 Will it be warm, wet, or snowy?
 We’ll have to adapt our work to the weather.

-Weather permitting, February can be a very busy month in the garden.
-As it is so mild this winter, plants are thinking of growing, we already have snowdrops and crocus out.
-Our priority is to try to finish the fruit tree pruning and start pruning our mammoth Pleached lime avenues.
+February can be a very busy month in the garden, plants are thinking of growing, we already have snowdrops and crocus out.
+Our priority this month is to try to finish the fruit tree pruning and start pruning our mammoth Pleached lime avenues.

 Tree and shrub planting should be coming to a close.
 Complete planting any large bare rooted trees and shrubs now, whilst they are still dormant.
-We have longer to plant containerised trees and shrubs.
+We can take a little longer to plant containerised trees and shrubs.

 Peaches, Nectarines and Apricots will soon be in blossom.
 To get a good fruit set, try helping by pollinating the flowers yourself.
 Traditionally gardeners would use a rabbit’s foot, but you may prefer a soft artist’s paintbrush.
 Brush over the blossom gently on a warm day and move the pollen from flower to flower.